ndilieto/uacme/README.md

 by specifying the **--verbose** flag once or more.

 ## Installation
+**Please do not use the master branch.
+Pristine releases are in the upstream/latest branch, tagged as upstream/x.x.x**

 ```
 mkdir uacme
 wget -O - https://github.com/ndilieto/uacme/archive/upstream/latest.tar.gz | tar zx -C uacme --strip-components=1